thangqd/HCMGIS/README.md

-# HCMGIS - Basemap, Vn-2000 Projections, Geometry Processing and Field Calculation plugin for QGIS3
+# HCMGIS - Basemap, Batch Converter,  VN-2000 Projections, Geometry Processing and Field Calculation Utilities for QGIS 3

-**HCMGIS** is a set of useful geometry processing and field calculation utilities:
+**- Basemap**: Add dozens of global basemaps from Google, Carto, ESRI, OSM Stamen,...

-**- Basemap**: Add dozens of global basemaps from Carto, ESRI, Google, OSM Stamen, HCMGIS Aerial Images,...
+**- Batch Converter**: Batch convert CSV to Point Shapefile, TXT to CSV, XLSX to CSV and other GIS formats in a folder and its subfolders

 **- HCMGIS OpenData**:  Download free and open geodata from https://opendata.hcmgis.vn